sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

     ; VoteDocument is a top-level signed vote.
     VoteDocument = [
-        sig : [ + SingleSig ],
+        ; Each signature may be produced by a different key, if they ; are all held by the same authority. sig : [ + SingleSig ],
         lifetime : Lifespan,
+        digest-alg : DigestAlgorithm,
         body : bstr .cbor VoteContent
     ]

     VoteContent = {
-        ; List of supportd consensus methods.
+        ; List of supported consensus methods.
         consensus-methods : [ + uint ],

         ; Text-based legacy vote to be used if the negotiated ; consensus method is too old.
 It should itself be signed.
-        ; It's encoded as a series of text chunks to help with ; cbor-based binary diffs.
+        ; It's encoded as a series of text chunks, to help with ; cbor-based binary diffs.
         ? legacy-vote : [ * tstr ],